sshyran/owntracks-gw/manual/apps.md

 ![OwnTracks Live-Table](art/livetable.png)

-In addition to the smartphone apps, we also provide a Web-based map which, like the apps, updates in real-time.
+We also provide a Web-based map which, like the apps, updates in real-time.
 This is made possible by utilizing Websockets which "talk" to a Websocket-enabled MQTT broker in effect subscribing to the MQTT topics your devices publish to, extracting the relevant data from the JSON payloads and using JavaScript to update your vehicles' locations on a map provided by the Open Street Map project.

 ![OwnTracks Live-Map](art/livemap.png)